 Then both the soil and leaf may be lifted out with the aid of a spoon.

-Propagation time varies.
+African Violets propagation time varies.
 The leaves of some varieties root very quickly, while other varieties certainly take their time.

 If a variety is scarce or your supply limited, you may be able to grow a second or even a third crop of saintpaulias from the same treasured leaf.